Home

 Home-made Vinyl Smell Reducer and Natural Home-made Engine Degreaser

-¼ cup washing soda 1 gallon warm water Dissolve washing soda in warm water.
-Saturate a sponge with the mixture and wash the vinyl or pour on engine areas that need degreasing.
-Rinse thoroughly.
+¼ cup washing soda, 1 gallon warm water.
+Dissolve washing soda in warm water.
+Saturate a sponge with the mixture and wash the vinyl or pour on engine areas that need de-greasing.
+Rinse homemade degreaser off thoroughly.
 Excess should not be stored -- discard all leftovers.

 Homemade Leather Wash